India, Pakistan brace for severe cyclone, deploy rescuers to coastal regions

-BENGALURU, India (AP) — India and Pakistan braced for the first severe cyclone this year expected to hit their coastal regions later this week, as authorities on Monday halted fishing activities and deployed rescue personnel.
+BENGALURU, India (AP) — India and Pakistan braced for the first severe cyclone this year expected to hit their coastal regions later this week, as authorities on Monday halted fishing activities, deployed rescue personnel and announced evacuation plans for those at risk.

 Disaster management personnel have been deployed to densely populated regions and cities that will be in the storm's path.
 The cyclone will likely affect Karachi in Pakistan as well as two of India’s largest ports, Mundra and Kandla, in Gujarat state.

+At a meeting in Karachi, Lt.
+Gen. Inam Haider Malik, the head of the National Disaster Management Authority, was informed that the cyclone was located about 600 kilometers (300 miles) south of Karachi on Monday afternoon.

+Sherry Rehman, minister for climate change and environmental coordination, said that all relevant departments of Sindh and Balochistan provinces have been placed on high alert.
+Pakistan’s Civil Aviation Authority asked airport officials to immediately take steps to ensure the safety of aircraft and cargo.

-India's army, navy and coast guard were also assisting in the preparations, Gujarat’s Chief Minister Bhupendra Patel said in a tweet.
+India's army, navy and coast guard were assisting in preparations in Gujarat, the state's Chief Minister Bhupendra Patel said in a tweet.
 Patel said people living in low-lying regions will be evacuated if necessary.

 India's Prime Minister Narendra Modi held a meeting with top officials to review disaster preparations.